danbg12/custom_scrum_board/README.md

 Custom ScrumBoard

+Lightweight tool that generates printable task cards for physical Scrum boards.
+It integrates with Team Foundation Server (TFS) and Azure DevOps to fetch work items and export them as neatly designed PDF cards.
+Ideal for teams who prefer a hands-on approach to sprint planning and task tracking.

 TO RUN THE PROJECT, YOU NEED TO CREATE A .env FILE IN THE PROJECT ROOT WITH THE FOLLOWING CONTENT:

 DB_URL= URL for connecting to the database